Glossary of business terminology - romain-vignes-53940-unsplash-banner

 Selling your goods or services overseas.

 An organised movement enabling producers in developing countries to receive a fair price for the items they produce.
-Fairtrade certification is becoming much more common in many sectors, particularly food, with several large brands now stating that their products are ‘certified Fairtrade’ on their packaging.
+Fairtrade certification is now commonplace in many sectors, particularly food, with several large brands now stating that their products are ‘certified Fairtrade’ on their packaging.

 Planning, analysing, monitoring, organising, reviewing and controlling an organisation’s monetary resources.
 Responsibility for financial management often falls to the finance director, and by extension the financial department.